mlmaskey/PRSIM-Acquisition/README.md

 `state-name`: Name of the U.S. state used to process and organize PRISM weather data (`string`).
 If `None`, data for all available stations are concatenated and saved in the Weather_Data directory without a state-specific station information file name; otherwise, outputs are generated for the specified state, and the station metadata file is named accordingly.

  `data-dir`: Path to spatial data saved in **Step 2**

+## PRISM Documentation

+Descriptions of all supported PRISM weather and solar radiation variables are based on the official PRISM Climate Group dataset documentation.

+For additional information, see:
+- **PRISM Datasets Documentation (Oregon State University): [https://ftp.prism.oregonstate.edu/PRISM_datasets.pdf]**